Revised December 2020 (see bottom of post!)

-For simplicity’s sake, the term “click” in this post could include any stimulus that’s been consistently paired with a treat, such as the sound of a clicker, a whistle, a spoken word, or a flashing laser light.
+For simplicity’s sake, the term “click” in this post could include any stimulus that’s been consistently paired with a treat, such as the sound of a clicker, a whistle, or a flashing laser light.
 “Treat” could refer to any unconditioned stimulus that has innately reinforcing properties: for instance food, play, or attention.

 So, how does the established clicker work in animal training?